-Condition Reason: To ensure all parties are aware of works that have not been granted consent.
+Condition Reason: To ensure all parties are aware of the approved plans and supporting documentation that applies to the development.

-A. 5.
+A. 4.
 Ancillary Aspects of Development (section 4.17(2) of the Act)

 The Owner must procure the repair, replacement or rebuilding of all road pavement, kerb, gutter, footway, footpaths adjoining the site or damaged as a result of work under this consent or as a consequence of work under this consent.
 Such work must be undertaken to Council's satisfaction in accordance with Council's Specification for Roadworks, Drainage and Miscellaneous Works (2012) unless expressly provided otherwise by these conditions at the Owner's expense.